-LEAD 671 • Strategic Communication for Leaders 3 Credits.
+LEAD 671 · Strategic Communication for Leaders 3 Credits

 Application of the theories of persuasion in communication contexts including public speaking, business writing, and interpersonal responses.
 Analysis of both ethical and persuasive communication skills during interpersonal interactions.
 Evaluation of the interactions between technology and communication.
 Demonstration of public speaking with the use of professional presentation software.
+Prerequisites: LEAD 607 or LEAD 611.